learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

     38

-There are 38 customers under 18 years old.
-According to my research people must be at least 18 years of age to apply for a credit card in Australia.
+<div style="text-align: justify"> people must be at least 18 years of age to apply for a credit card in Australia.
 However, there are 38 people under 18 years old who owns credit card in this dataset, which is not appropriate.
-This may be caused by system errors.
+This may be caused by system errors. </div>

 ```python
 # split into different age group